 This unit examines social, therapeutic and environmental factors influencing the health and wellbeing of people with dementia, and their carers.
 The impact of dementia on individuals, and provision for the rights and needs of people with dementia, are the focus of the curriculum.
-Students choose five content modules from a range of options to tailor their learning to particular interests, and are assessed both online for the content modules, and in the form of a written MyContext assignment requiring the student to directly relate the course material to their individual professional and/or personal context.
+Students are assessed both online for the content modules, and in the form of a written MyContext assignment requiring the student to directly relate the course material to their individual professional and/or personal context.

 |Unit name||Health and Social Care in Dementia 1|